 Have you ever lost your footing on slippery ground?
 It’s not a pleasant experience.
-For most people it is simply embarrassing, but for others it can be dangerous.
+For many people it is simply embarrassing, but for others it can be dangerous.
 A bad fall can leave you with anything from a black and blue knee to a broken bone.
-If you want to avoid such accidents around your home, you can make your floors safer with a special coating of non-skid paint.
+If you want to avoid such accidents around your home, make your floors safer with a special coating of non-skid paint.

 What is Non-Skid Paint?

 Non-skid paint is used to create very durable, slip-resistant surfaces in high-traffic areas.
 It comes in three different versions.

 The easiest type of non-skid paint to apply is an aerosol spray that already has paint and synthetic grit combined.
 Simply spray on and it will leave a coating like that of diving board.